bingjie6/tswd-portfolio/visualizing-government-debt.md

     scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
     vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-In this final part, I go beyond the examples provided and create an entirely new data visualization using the OECD data.
-The challenge is to apply what I’ve learned about color schemes, clarity, and chart selection to build a visualization that tells a new story.
-I explored different chart types and generated the boxplot above.

 The three visualizations above, including bar chart, heat map, and box plot, offer distinct perspectives on government debt as a percentage of GDP across countries based on the official data from OECD (https://www.oecd.org/en/data/indicators/general-government-debt.html).
 The bar chart shows the government debt across countries in 2022 specifically.
 The heat map offers a year-by-year snapshot of debt levels across countries from 1995 to 2022, using color gradients to highlight magnitude and compare trends across time.
 The blue and orange form a stark contrast, telling which countries experienced high and low government debt ratios.
 The third box plot, sorted ascendingly by the medium, emphasizes the distribution and variability of debt for each country from 1995 to 2022, revealing fluctuations and outliers.
 It’s ideal for understanding how much debt levels vary within countries, highlighting both medians and extremes.